This post describes RBI’s new Retail Direct Scheme and how you can use it to build a guaranteed income stream.

 Bank FDs also offer some features very similar to Gilts, with some key differences.

 - Return: Return is known at the time of opening the FD.
 FDs either offer periodic interest payments or the cumulative option that leads to the compounding of returns.
 Gilts generally are not available with the zero-coupon option and do not compound returns

-- Risk: FDs have limited credit risk since, under DIGC insurance, up to 5 lakhs per bank is insured.
+- Risk: FDs have limited credit risk since, under DICGC insurance, up to 5 lakhs per bank is insured.
 Credit risk is practically zero with SIFI Banks (SBI/HDFC/ICICI).
 The credit risk of Gilts is lower than that of SIFI Banks.

 - Time: Bank FDs offer maturities from a few days to 10 years, unlike Gilts which have much higher maturities

 - Taxes: FD interest is taxable at the marginal tax rate and should be avoided by investors in the highest tax brackets if possible